geneggy/web_project_4/README.md

-# Project 4: Around The U.S.
+# Project 4-7: Around The U.S.

 ### Overview
-* Around the US is currently a project used to demonstrate knoowledge of HTML/CSS and javascript Event Binders through a photo gallery profile.
+* Around the US is currently a project used to demonstrate knoowledge of HTML/CSS and javascript mastery through a photo gallery profile.

 ### Technologies Used
+* HTML/CSS
-* simple project utilizing HTML/CSS and JavaScript event binders.
+* JavaScript

 ### Link
 * https://geneggy.github.io/web_project_4/